nataliamele/Insight-Big-Data-Processing/README.md

 # Idea 1
 ### Concept
-Implement piplene for streaming data for Internet Service hosted on EC2 (health device,sensors, game data, social media) Insure stable scalable architecture and low latency responce.
-Capture streaming metrics in real time and run intensive analytics.
-Inroduce loadbalancing and autoscale environment based on load.
-Integrate with a managed NoSQL database
+Some abstrasct Internet Service which is hosted on EC2.
+Has users in diffenrent regions.
+This service takes huge amounts of stream data.
+Examples:
+- self driving cars
+- sensors (fitbit, health devices)
+- game data
+- social media (tweets)

+Company wants to capture streaming metrics in real time and run intensive analytics  to be able to present results on dashboard immidiately.
+Company's goal for the rachitecture to have stable and scalable architecture to process big amounts of data and guarantee low latency responce for customers

 ### Biz goals
 1) Efficienct use of the cloud resources
 2) Low latency responce to all customers
-3) Intruduce uptime/downtime is loss of players
+3) Fault tolerancy 24/7 uptime

 ### Tech requirements
 1) Dynamically scale up or down based on activity of a service
+2) Implement loadbalancing layer
 2) Connect to Amazon RDS/Postgres service to manage user profiles and state
 3) Store service activity in a Timestream service for future analysis
 4) As the system scales, ensure that data is not lost due to processing backlogs